grayhawk2003/web_project_4/README.md

-# Project 4-5: Around The U.S.
+# Project 4-6: Around The U.S.

 ### Overview
-* Most recent updates were made to project to complete the functionality of the modal through javascript, specifically adding a delete button on each image, adding functionality to all buttons, and adding two new pop up modals.
+* Project 5: Most recent updates were made to project to complete the functionality of the modal through javascript, specifically adding a delete button on each image, adding functionality to all buttons, and adding two new pop up modals.
+Project 6:  Recent updates made with javascript to add further closing functionality to pop-up modals to close in alternative ways.
+Validation added to the 2 pop-up forms, as well as changing active status to submit button if forms do not pass validation.

 **Description**